sean21johnson/petful-server/README.md

 ➖➖/people
 (GET) returns names of people in the Petful adoption line
-(POST) adds the submitted name to the end of our Petful adoption line
+(POST) adds the submitted name to the end of the Petful adoption line

 ➖➖/cat
 (GET) returns name and details of the 1 cat that is next up to be adopted